marceladuarte/lingq-of-the-day/README.md

 ## Golang server

 Replace the `LINGQ_API_KEY` with your LingQ api key.
-You can find your api LingQ api key [here](https://www.lingq.com/accounts/apikey).
+You can find your LingQ api key [here](https://www.lingq.com/accounts/apikey).

 To start the server, run the following command from the project root directory.
 ```